John Carlson (ice hockey): Final years with the team (2019–2026)

-Carlson underwent surgery over the 2021 off-season to repair his kneecap but was healthy enough to participate in the Capitals training camp.
+Carlson underwent surgery over the 2021 off-season to repair his kneecap, but was healthy enough to participate in the Capitals' training camp.
 He then spent the entirety of the 2021–22 season playing alongside Martin Fehérváry and finished with 17 goals and 54 assists for 71 points in 78 games.
-Carlson quickly accumulated three goals and 13 assists through mid-November to rank second among all NHL defensemen in scoring.
+Carlson accumulated three goals and 13 assists through mid-November to rank second among all NHL defensemen in scoring.
 After tallying two assists in a game against the San Jose Sharks on November 20, Carlson overtook Michal Pivoňka for third place on the franchise's all-time assist list.
 By the end of December, Carlson ranked third among NHL defensemen with seven goals and 23 assists.
 On January 16, 2022, Carlson missed his first game of the season after being placed on the Capitals COVID-19 protocol list.
 He subsequently missed four games due to COVID-19 and returned to the Capitals lineup on January 24.
 By mid-March, Carlson became the first defenseman in franchise history to record five seasons with 40 or more assists.
-Carlson set new personal records in April as the Capitals pushed to qualify for the 2022 playoffs as the eighth and final seed in the East.
+Carlson set new personal and franchise records in April as the Capitals pushed to qualify for the 2022 playoffs.
+He started the month with eight points through three games and was recognised by the NHL as the league's second star of the week.
 On April 23, Carlson set a new career-high in goals after recording his 16th of the season against the Arizona Coyotes.
 The following game, Carlson became the 18th defenseman in NHL history to record 70 points in at least three seasons.
-While the Capitals were eliminated in the first round of the 2022 playoffs by the Presidents' Trophy-winning Florida Panthers in six games, Carlson extended his franchise-leads in games played, assists, and points.
+Once the regular season concluded, the Capitals faced the Florida Panthers in the first round of the 2022 playoffs, where they were eliminated in six games.